hashrocket/gatling/README.md

 end
 ```

 __Note:__ the `env` is passed to every function.
-It is a READ only map you can use.
-Returning `env` from a callback function will have not effect on the rest of the upgrade process.
+It is a READ only struct you can use.
+Returning `env` from a callback function will have no effect on the rest of the upgrade process.
 [Here](/env.example.exs) is an example of the `env` that is passed in.

 #### System Commands in your callbacks.